seabeya/tech-stack/dsa/README.md

 | ------- | ------------- | ------ |
 | `true`  | `O(n log(n))` | `O(n)` |

+> [!NOTE]
+> Even the data is already ordered, Mergesort still divides, sorts, and merges the subarrays, resulting in rewriting 100% of elements into another array and then back into the original one.

 ```js
 function mergeSort(array) {
   // base case: